gomorpheus/morpheus-docs/administration/tenants/configuring_multi_tenancy.rst

 The Base Role defines a role set from which all roles created within the Tenant will inherit.

 ..
 NOTE:: In prior versions, we could set Limits when creating a Subtenant.
 These could restrict the amount of storage, memory, and CPUs that can be collectively provisioned by all users in the Tenant.
-In more recent versions, this functionality has been rolled into Policies (Administration > Policies).
+In more recent versions, this functionality has been rolled into Policies (|AdmPol|).
 When creating a Policy, we are able to specify a Tenant to which the Policy should apply.

 Click the :guilabel:`Save Changes` button.